 I call these practices for effective meetings Carl’s Rules of Order: Click Here to Read Article …Popular search terms for this article:

-how to be prepared for a meeting, being prepared for a meeting, be prepared for meetings, being prepared for meetings, go to meetings, go to meeting, importance of being prepared for a meeting, being prepared for meeting, how to be prepared for meetings, no one like to go to meeting
+how to be prepared for a meeting, being prepared for a meeting, be prepared for meetings, being prepared for meetings, go to meetings, go to meeting, GOING INTO A MANAGERS MEETING PREPARED, how to walk into a work meeting, some people say that no one likes to go to meetings

 Picture it: It’s Tuesday morning.
 You’re at your desk reading and replying to emails, participating in a conference call and looking over the report you need for that afternoon’s department meeting.
 While you’re focused on those tasks, your boss stops by and says he needs a summary of the new product your company is rolling out at next week’s press conference.
 Oh, and can you have it to him in an hour?
 And have you decided on the art for the product’s logo — which has been sitting on your desk since Friday because you haven’t had a chance to look over it?